The Future of Virtual Reality and Business

 Though VR’s current primary use is gaming, it has significant potential for business use.
 Top global tech companies like Apple, Samsung, Microsoft, Google, IBM, HP, Intel and Foxconn have already invested in VR.

 Facebook isn’t far behind.
 Aside from buying the VR headset Oculus Rift, the social media giant is also launching its own VR app soon.
 Once it’s rolled out, VR and AR are expected to become mainstream.
-But this trickle-down effect has already begun, with Sony’s PlayStation VR.
+But this trickle-down effect has already begun, with Sony’s PlayStation VR along with tools like wireless gaming headsets.

 How Virtual Reality and business mix